joedonovan/yapper/README.md

 Yapper Group Chat Over YIM
 ==============================

-It's an IM group chat bot.
+Yapper is an IM group-chat bot.
 It logs in to Yahoo!
-IM and relay anything a friend sends to it to all of it's friends.
+IM and relays all messages between a group of friends (currently uses a static list of friends).

 Install
 -------

-1. Grab the source.
+1. Grab the source

-2. Make config.js with the appropriate settings.
+2. Edit config.js with the appropriate settings

 This is what config.js should look like: